ak15199/rop/README.md

     % python art.py rain.py fortune.py

-If you don't have a display handy, then that's okay and you don't need to make any modifications to dpyinfo.py.
+If you don't have a display handy, then that's okay.
 The default output is to the controlling tty, so even if you're just checking this stuff out or on the road, then you can still get an idea of the animations.
 The code will auto-detect whether the terminal supports color and use it if it can.

 Be aware that the down-sampled image is super lossy, since it's reducing 24 bit color to a handful of ascii-art characters.
-Also, don't be too adventurous in trying to render to areas larger than the tty, as you'll see curses choke.
+Also, don't be too adventurous in trying to render to areas larger than the tty, as curses will choke, and you'll see a message saying that the terminal is too small. *The terminal needs to be three lines taller than the matrix in order to work*.

-Most textual output is now delivered to art.log.
+Most textual logging is now delivered to art.log.
 If something doesn't look right, then check in here for exceptions and other diagnostics.

 The directories are: